 His listeners don’t hesitate to nod their heads in acquiesce; believing his verbiage.
 God does not kill is now a song on the lips of his ever boisterous online army.
 They are perhaps not intelligible enough to understand that even if his claims that God does not kill is true, what is the rationale behind God withdrawing his presence?
 Suffice to say that several Bible passages are to the contrary.

-The dust over whether God kills or not was yet to settle when he brought out another revelation from his armoury.
+The dust over whether God kills or not was yet to settle when he brought out another revelation from his bag of exegesis.
 This time, he says Angels and Moses connived to write the Ten Commandment.
-He said emphatically in his May 1 message that Angels and Moses are not to be trusted.
+He said emphatically in his May 1, 2020, message that Angels and Moses are not to be trusted.
 He believes God had no hand in the laws of Moses.
 According to him Moses dictated the laws to Angels who wrote them on a tablet of stones.

 Yet, the army of people flocking around him are quick to pick up his message and have gone a step further to help amplify it.